Regathering our Church In-Person

 We are praying that you are well and encourage you to keep loving God and loving people, even in the unprecedented circumstances that have been created by COVID-19.

 Throughout this time, the pastors and deacons have been cooperating with and following the leadership of our local authorities regarding our in-person worship services.
-Out of respect for these God-ordained leaders and out of love for people, especially those in higher risk categories, we have kept our building closed for these months.
-Thank you for your patience and continued participation in our online services and groups!
+Out of respect for these God-ordained leaders and out of love for people, especially those in higher risk categories, we have been cautious in re-opening!
+However, we also believe that there is no more essential service than worshipping our God!

 Phase 1 | Online Only

-We will open up the sanctuary Sunday at 10:30 for a “Watch Party” of the pre-recorded service.
+Lord-willing, we will open up the sanctuary on Sundays again at 10:30 for a “Watch Party” of the pre-recorded service.
 It will be the same content that everyone has access to via http://intchurch.live, with the added bonus that we can be in the same room together!

 Your health and safety are very important to us!